kanishkamisra/minicons/examples/surprisals.md

 ## Calculating logprobs/surprisals with transformer models using minicons

-This brief document shows how one can calculate log probability (and its modified variants like susprisals) for sentences using models such as `gpt` and `gpt2`.
+This brief document shows how one can calculate log probability (and its modified variants like surprisals) for sentences using autoregressive models such as `gpt` and `gpt2`.

 For demonstration purposes I will use `gpt2`(small) from Huggingface, and evaluate it on a number agreement task from the [BLiMP dataset](https://github.com/alexwarstadt/blimp/).
-This task specifically tests whether the model assigns greater probability to "hasn't" as compared to "haven't" in pairs of stimuli such as (1) and (2):
+This task specifically tests whether the model assigns greater (log)probability to "hasn't" as compared to "haven't" in pairs of stimuli such as (1) and (2):

 (1) The sketch of those trucks hasn't